 September is the transition period from monsoon to autumn.
 The weather is much more stable in September compared to July and August.
 The climate is comfortable, with warm daylight and a clear sky.
 Rainfall decreases drastically, especially in the mountains, drying the trails.

-You will enjoy tranquil trails throughout the month.
+You will enjoy tranquil trails throughout September.
 However, as the last week of September begins, more and more trekkers flock to the Everest region, and the crowd gradually increases.

 Fantastic scenery and mountain vistas

 Stable weather means there will be less chance of precipitation, and the sky remains clear.
 Visibility is at its best, so the landscapes and mountain vistas are phenomenal.
-Not only that, but the autumn color kicks in, making the scenery even more pretty and perfect for photography.
+Also, the autumn color kicks in, making the scenery even more pretty and perfect for photography.
 You will enjoy stunning views of Mount Everest, Lhotse, Ama Dablam, Nuptse, Thamserku, etc.

 Everest view from Kalapattar

-There are also some disadvantages of the EBC trek in September.
-They are not that bad, but having knowledge will allow you to make wise decisions.
+There are also some disadvantages to the September Everest Base Camp trek.
+They are not that bad, but knowing them will allow you to make wise decisions.

 During the peak trekking months, when thousands of travelers from around the globe visit Nepal through Kathmandu airport, the air traffic gets relatively high.

-So, in order to keep the Lukla flights on time, in months like March, April, May, September, October, and November, the flights are operated from Ramechhap Airport instead of Kathmandu Airport.
+So, to keep the Lukla flights on time, in months like March, April, May, September, October, and November, the flights are operated from Ramechhap Airport instead of Kathmandu Airport.

-Ramechhap Airport is located 5 hours away from Kathmandu, and it takes 30 minutes to reach Lukla from here.
-Likewise, as the season is still in the process of shifting, rainfalls sometimes disrupt the Lukla flight.
+Ramechhap Airport is located 5 hours from Kathmandu, and it takes 30 minutes to reach Lukla.
+Likewise, rainfalls and clouds sometimes disrupt the Lukla flight as the season shifts.

-In the higher part of the Everest region (above Dingboche village), rain does not fall, and even if it falls, it is a light shower.
+In the higher part of the Everest region (above Dingboche village), rain does not fall; even if it falls, it is a light shower.
 However, if the temperature drops significantly, snow may fall.
 It will not be a huge snowfall, but the trails may be covered with light snow.

 The trails are muddy and slippery during the first two weeks of September because of the occasional rainfall.
 However, as the sky clears and the climates warm up, the trails dry up.

 The trail condition is not that bad in September, but trekkers are recommended to study the weather and pack rain gear accordingly.
-By the last two weeks of September, the trails are dry and stable.
+The trails are dry and stable by the last two weeks of September.

 Variable weather pattern

-In September, the weather is sometimes unstable and steady on some days.
+The weather is sometimes unstable and steady on some days.
 Still, you will see varying weather patterns.
 Mornings are mostly stable, but the weather may fluctuate in the afternoon, and rain can fall.
 Likewise, clouds may cover the sky on some days as well.
-Please understand that it is a transition month, so varying weather is inevitable.
+It is a transition month, so varying weather is inevitable.

 Rise in prices